yawnoc/big-two-stats/README.md

-# Big two (鋤大弟) scoring statistics
+# Big Two (鋤大弟) scoring statistics

-A scorer for Big two, written in Python.
+A scorer for Big Two, written in Python.

 ## Usage

-Parse the Big two scores in `{scores file}.txt` and return a CSV of statistics:
+Parse the Big Two scores in `{scores file}.txt` and return a CSV of statistics:

     big-two-stats.py {scores file}